Smertig/banana/docs/api/tg/types/callback_query.rst

    .. cpp:member:: optional_t<message_t> message

+   Optional.
 Message with the callback button that originated the query.
 Note that message content and message date will not be available if the message is too old

    .. cpp:member:: optional_t<string_t> inline_message_id

+   Optional.
 Identifier of the message sent via the bot in inline mode, that originated the query.

    .. cpp:member:: string_t chat_instance